aiven/aiven-docs/docs/tools/terraform/get-started.md

 Apply complete!
 Resources: 1 added, 0 changed, 0 destroyed.
 ```

-You can also see the new Redis service in the [Aiven
+You can also see the new Caching service in the [Aiven
 Console](https://console.aiven.io).

 ## Clean up